microsoft/aici/README.md

 # Artificial Intelligence Controller Interface (AICI)

-The Artificial Intelligence Controller Interface (AICI) can be used to constrain output of an LLM in real time.
+The Artificial Intelligence Controller Interface (AICI) lets you build Controllers that constrain and direct output of an LLM in real time.
-While the GPU is working on the next token of the output, the AICI VM can use the CPU to compute a user-provided constraint on the next token.
+Controllers are light-weight [WebAssembly](https://webassembly.org/) (WASM) modules which run in on the same machine as the LLM inference engine, utilizing the CPU while the GPU is busy with token generation.
+AICI is:

-This adds minimal latency to the LLM generation.
+- **secure**: WASM modules are sandboxed and cannot access the filesystem, network, or any other resources

-The AICI VM itself is built on top of [Wasmtime](https://wasmtime.dev/).
+- **fast**: WASM modules are compiled to native code and run in parallel with the LLM inference engine
-It takes [WebAssembly](https://webassembly.org/) (WASM) modules with a specific interface (see below) and executes them in parallel while the LLM inference engine is working on the next token.
+- **flexible**: WASM modules can be generated in any language that can compile to WASM

-The WASM module can be generated in any language that can compile to WASM, but this project focuses on Rust for constraints (plus a Python package for interfacing with LLM runtime).
+The AICI runtime is built on top of [Wasmtime](https://wasmtime.dev/).

 ## Getting started

 There are several levels at which you can use AICI.

-* you can use the provided PyVM or SimpleVM on a remote server;
+- you can use the provided PyVM or SimpleVM on a remote server;
-  no devcontainer is required in that case
+  no devcontainer is required in that case; [more info](proxy.md)
-* you can modify one of the provided VMs or build a new one;
+- you can modify one of the provided VMs or build a new one;
   this typically requires rust, and the preferred way to work with it is to use the provided **AICI Client-side** devcontainer - it should work on any machine with Docker and VSCode
-* if you want to run the inference server (rllm) locally, use the **AICI with CUDA** container;
+- if you want to run the inference server (rllm) locally, use the **AICI with CUDA** container;
   this requires a CUDA-capable GPU (currently only 8.0 (A100) is supported)
-* finally, if you want to try the AICI integration with vLLM, use the **AICI with CUDA and vLLM (experimental)** container
+- finally, if you want to try the AICI integration with vLLM, use the **AICI with CUDA and vLLM (experimental)** container

 Each of the above containers takes longer than the previous one to build.